Haula helps Hurricanes earn 3-1 win over Montreal

 RALEIGH, N.C.
-(AP)Erik Haula is returning to his early season form after returning from an injury.

-Haula had a goal and an assist as the Carolina Hurricanes beat the Montreal Canadiens 3-1 on Tuesday night..
+(AP)Erik Haula had a goal and an assist and Charlie Lindgren made 33 saves in his first start of the season, leading the Carolina Hurricanes to a 3-1 win over the Montreal Canadiens on Tuesday night.

 Sebastian Aho also scored and Teuvo Teravainen had two assists for the Hurricanes (24-14-2), who won their second straight game after a three-game losing streak.
 Ryan Dzingel scored into an empty net.